 - Surgery.
 In rare cases, your doctor may prescribe surgery to remove excess tissues or improve the geometry of your airway, making it easier to breathe.
 Surgery is looked at as a last resort and is usually not the first treatment a doctor will recommend.

 - Changing Sleep Positions.
 Sleeping on your back is the worst position for a person living with sleep apnea.
 Shifting positions can actually improve airflow during sleep, and in some very mild cases, it can significantly reduce the number of breathing events during the night.
 The most helpful change in position is actually to sleep on your side.
 Side sleeping allows gravity to work in your favor, helping the soft tissues of the mouth and throat to open naturally.
 This means your machine doesn’t have to work as hard—or in some very mild cases even at all.
+There are plenty of CPAP pillows and side-sleeping solutions to support you in this if you have difficulty staying in particular positions.

 The Bottom Line